 To start the Puttanesca Sauce, add the garlic mixture to a medium-large skillet or pan over medium heat and cook for a few minutes until the mixture is fragrant.
 Then add in the tomato juice from the drained tomatoes and continue to cook down.

 If you’re me and over-blended your tomatoes, you can just add all your tomatoes now.

 Ideally, you would add the tomato juice and tomato pulp separately, but what I did seemed to work okay also.

-The sauce is really savory as-is, but we are going to add even more savory ingredients to it to give it some body.
+This Puttanesca Sauce is really savory as-is, but we are going to add even more savory ingredients to it to give it some body.
 Capers and olives does the trick.